The world is moving quickly, and with it comes the development of technology.

 Idea #6: Offer Promotions

-You do not always have to expect that people will visit your greenhouse only because it has plants.
+You do not always have to expect that people will visit your plant nursery only because it has plants.
 Try to pull them in by offering promotions.
-It is a marketing scheme that works well since everyone loves a good bargain.
+It is a marketing scheme that works well, since everyone loves a good bargain.